 TLT is a passively-managed ETF that, under normal circumstances, seeks to track the investment results of the ICE® U.S. Treasury 20+ Year Bond Index (the "TLT Index").
 The TLT Index is comprised of securities that are public obligations of the U.S. Treasury that have a remaining maturity greater than or equal to twenty years and have \$300 million or more of outstanding face value, excluding amounts held by the Federal Reserve System.
 TLT does not invest in inflation-linked securities, Treasury bills, cash management bills, any government agency debt issued with or without a government guarantee and zero-coupon issues that have been stripped from coupon-paying bonds.
 TLT will invest at least 80% of its assets in the component securities of the TLT Index, and TLT will invest at least 90% of its assets in U.S. Treasury securities that TLT's adviser believes will help TLT track the TLT Index.
+TLT will invest no more than 10% of its assets in futures, options and swaps contracts that TLT's adviser believes will help TLT track the TLT Index.
 As of February 28, 2023, there were 40 issues in the TLT Index.